Root Canal Hoffman Estates IL

 • Limit sugary foods and drinks

-Those with poor hygiene, a diet high in sugar, or dry mouth may be more prone to tooth infection than others.
+If you have poor hygiene, a diet high in sugar, or dry mouth, you may be more prone to tooth infection than others.

 Root Canal FAQs